Adam777Z/xbox-controller-button-remapper/README.md

 - Wait before sending key(s) (delay)
 - Wait before releasing key(s) (duration)
 - Capture screenshots using keyboard key and/or controller button
-- Capture videos using keyboard key and/or controller button
 - Open file using keyboard key and/or controller button
 - Mute/unmute default recording/input device (microphone) (toggle and push-to-talk) using controller button
 - Configure the program using the config.ini file